 Matthew has over ten years’ experience working in the NHS in primary care, holding operational management, strategic management and commissioning roles.
 He also has worked in adult social care business support and performance management.
 Matthew has an academic research background with a D.Phil. from the University of Oxford Medical Sciences Division.

-Matt leads the Oxford AHSN Sleepio project.
+Matt leads the Oxford AHSN Sleepio project and the FREED early intervention in eating disorders programme.
 He has over 20 years’ experience working within the mental health, education and voluntary sectors.
 Matt was previously the Oxford AHSN Early Intervention in Psychosis Clinical Network Manager.
-He also facilitates the Thames Valley Suicide Prevention and Intervention Network (SPIN), a multi-agency network promoting the message that preventing […]
+He facilitates the multi-agency Thames Valley Suicide Prevention and Intervention Network […]

 Alison has over 15 years’ experience in the NHS working in senior acute operational roles.
 She has extensive experience liaising with clinical teams and commissioners, working across organisations to improve patient pathways and in delivering change management programmes.